 Not all tongue ties require the “cutting” or “lasering” of the lingual frenum (aka- the tongue tie).

 Restoring function with myofunctional therapy is the number 1 consideration, and may be achieved without surgery

 Please do not get a tie release without my support first.

 Imagine breaking your leg, and going for a run as soon as the cast is removed!
 You won't have the strength because those muscles have not worked for the past 6 months, you need to walk before you run!

-If you cut the tie, it will not have strength, endurance or knowledge of function to heal properly, and might makes things worse by scarring over.
+If you cut the tie, it will not have strength, endurance or knowledge of function to heal properly, and might makes things worse.

-This is why tongue tie releases have not been successful in the past, and why its controversial to those medical care providers who do not yet know of, or understand myofunctional therpy.
+This is why tongue tie releases have not been successful in the past, and why its controversial to those medical care providers who do not yet know of, or understand myofunctional therapy.